 Are YOU giving customers a positive experience with your packaging and following up with a review request?

-Why You Should Look at Your Reviews & Your Competitors: Optimise Your Listings and Create Brand-Loyal Fans with the Unboxing Experience
+Why You Should Look at Your Reviews & Your Competitors: Optimise Your Amazon Listings and Create Brand-Loyal Fans with the Unboxing Experience

 Following feedback from Amazon reviewers saying two cakes arrived damaged, founder of Bizzibeans Cakes, Todd Lewis got to work.
 After rigorous testing with different arrangements and materials Todd developed a single wall cardboard box that would withstand handling in the Amazon Warehouses.